 A new mood, slightly abstract, appears as cello and violins engage again in their dialogue.
 Now we have a section of solo violin breaking the mood which, as in the previous quartet, probably went on for a bit long with minimal interest.
 Joined by the second violin, the sound becomes quite thoughtful; the cello enters.
 This is a beguiling piece of writing, with a lot of music going on.
 Suddenly everything stops.
 A creeping mood develops as the ensemble examine a new soundscape.
 The music is laced with tension as it struggles to sustain this atmosphere, which is maintained to the end.

 Again, I find this quartet to be quite conservative; I guess the composer is just writing in the style that he developed through his long life.

 There are also three solo piano pieces on this disc, two Preludes and Fugues and An Essay on DSCH, which was Dimitri Shostakovich’s musical moniker.
 In German it represents the notes D, E-flat, C and B. More info can be found on Wiki.
 Presumably the piece used that motif at some point.
 To be honest I didn’t listen to the piano pieces so I have no opinion.

 Back to the string quartets.
-They can be found on a disc titled Rose: String Quartets 1 & 2 by The Edinburgh Quartet on Amazon US and UK.
-They are also on Spotify and youtube.
+The review CD is on the Divine Art Records label titled Rose: String Quartets 1 & 2, performed by The Edinburgh Quartet.
+It is freely available on Amazon US and UK.

-Listenability: They sound older than they are and they contain a hint of Shostakovich.
+Listenability: They sound older than they are and to me, contain a hint of Shostakovich.